 One of our most important cultural values is that we will never settle.
 This means we work really hard to help our developers grow.

 We believe in using this to set individual goals or long term goals which eventually will broaden our knowledge base and increase the team's strength.
 These goals should be fairly ambitious, if you're over or under your goal by the time of evaluation we 'll use this again to set the next goal or pivot.
 OKRs are not synonymous with employee evaluations.

-OKRs are registered in Trello with a description of your goal and a due date.
+OKRs are registered in Pivotal Tracker with a description of your goal and a due date.

 Also described in this article Set goals with OKRs